-Material lopic (NaDiVeG) Risk Description Effect Description (Inside-Out or Outside-In) Mitigation Measures Human Rights (Respect for human rights, employee and social concerns) Threat: Risk of human rights abuse within OMV operations, business or joint venture partners, public security forces, as well human rights abuse by business partners delivering services or products to OMV who do not follow OMV's Code of Conduct, the OMV Human Rights Policy Statement, or international human rights standards This is equally about the risk of poor labor practices, as well as child labor, forced labor, human trafficking, sexual assault, harassment or threats, insufficient grievance mechanism, or any other violation of human rights.
-Risk of failing just compensation paid to land owners in the event of expropriation of land Inside-Out: Consequences for the human rights holder: Lack of human rights and scope for individual development Economic detriments Elevated risk to personal health and safety and, in the worst case, even injury or death Outside-In: Deterioration of OMV's relationships with stakeholders, as well as blockages of OMV's activities, security issues, social unrest, damage to OMV's reputation Human Rights Country Entry Check before launching operations in a country, as well as regular human rights assessments in our countries of operation, including labor rights aspects Highest-level commitment to human rights by the Boards Human rights aspects (incl. labor rights) included in management meetings with business and joint venture partners Development and implementation of internal grievance mechanism Training for employees (focus on high-risk countries) Integration of human rights in business processes, e.g., HSSE contractor management, project management, supplier prequalification and monitoring OMV Code of Conduct and OMV Human Rights Policy Statement Ensuring fair land valuation and compensation processes that are just, transparent, and aligned with international best practices For more information, see Human Rights Focus Area: Ethical Business Practices Material Topic (NaDiVeG) Risk Description Effect Description (Inside-Out or Outside-In) Mitigation Measures Economic Impacts and Business Principles (Corruption prevention, environmental concerns) Threat: Abuse of entrusted power for individual unlawful gain/ advantage, personal interest prevailing over Company interest, or other forms of unethical business conduct Outside-In: The risk of unethical business conduct could lead to reputational damage and financial losses, as well as criminal consequences in isolated cases.
-Implementing a Compliance Management System For more information, see Business Ethics and Anti-Corruption Threat: Non-compliance with environmental, emissions, and water laws or internal rules and regulations caused by unexpected changes or different interpretations of the legislation Outside-In: This would lead to additional OPEX or CAPEX needed to upgrade facilities or extra taxes having to be paid.
-Engagement with regulators to ensure laws are correctly interpreted and upheld Process safety measures and maintenance Training of staff Implementation of best available technologies
+Material Topic (NaDiVeG) Risk Description Effect Description (Inside-Out or Outside-In) Mitigation Measures Human Rights (Respect for human rights, employee and social concerns) Threat: Risk of human rights abuse within OMV operations, business or joint venture partners, public security forces, as well human rights abuse by business partners delivering services or products to OMV who do not follow OMV's Code of Conduct, the OMV Human Rights Policy Statement, or international human rights standards This is equally about the risk of poor labor practices, as well as child labor, forced labor, human trafficking, sexual assault, harassment or threats, insufficient grievance mechanism, or any other violation of human rights.
+Risk of failing just compensation paid to land owners in the event of expropriation of land Inside-Out: Consequences for the human rights holder: Lack of human rights and scope for individual development Economic detriments Elevated risk to personal health and safety and, in the worst case, even injury or death Outside-In: Deterioration of OMV's relationships with stakeholders, as well as blockages of OMV's activities, security issues, social unrest, damage to OMV's reputation Human Rights Country Entry Check before launching operations in a country, as well as regular human rights assessments in our countries of operation, including labor rights aspects Highest-level commitment to human rights by the Boards Human rights aspects (incl. labor rights) included in management meetings with business and joint venture partners Development and implementation of internal grievance mechanism Training for employees (focus on high-risk countries) Integration of human rights in business processes, e.g., HSSE contractor management, project management, supplier prequalification and monitoring OMV Code of Conduct and OMV Human Rights Policy Statement Ensuring fair land valuation and compensation processes that are just, transparent, and aligned with international best practices For more information, see Human Rights

+Focus Area: Ethical Business Practices

+Material Topic (NaDiVeG) Risk Description Effect Description (Inside-Out or Outside-In) Mitigation Measures EconomicThreat:Outside-In:Impacts andAbuse of entrusted power for individual unlawful gain/The risk of unethical business conduct could lead toPrinciplesadvantage, personal interest prevailing over Company interest, or other forms of environmental concerns)The risk of unethical business Implementing a Compliance Management System For more information, see Business Ethics and Anti-Corruption Threat: Non-compliance with environmental, emissions, and water laws or internal rules and regulations caused by unexpected changes or different interpretations of the legislation Outside-In: This would lead to additional OPEX or CAPEX needed to upgrade facilities or extra taxes having to be paid.
+Engagement with regulators to ensure laws are correctly interpreted and upheld Process safety measures and maintenance Training of staff Implementation of best available technologies For more information, see Environmen